Install on a GNU/Linux server

 Prerequisites

-You’ll need a GNU/Linux server.
+You will need a GNU/Linux server.
 Because of the use of linux containerization technology, other operating systems (FreeBSD, OpenBSD, and others) are not supported.

-Absolutely required dependencies:
+Absolutely required dependencies

 A containerization technology such as docker or podman.

-A MySQL database.
-Not MariaDB, MySQL.
 The following MySQL modes are known to work fine with eLabFTW codebase:

 ERROR_FOR_DIVISION_BY_ZERO